swcarpentry/make-novice/02-makefiles.md

 $ make -f Makefile
 ~~~

-As we have rerun our Makefile, Make now informs us that:
+As we have re-run our Makefile, Make now informs us that:

 ~~~ {.output}
 make: `isles.dat' is up to date.